 1. Choosing the Wrong Roof Sheet Material

-One of the first and most crucial steps in replacing roof tiles and sheets is selecting the right material.
-Different roofing materials have varying levels of durability, resistance to exposure to weather conditions, and maintenance requirements.
+One of the most important decisions when replacing roof sheets is selecting the appropriate material, such as tiles or met .
+Different roofing materials have varying durability, weather resistance, and maintenance needs.

 Common Material Mistakes:

-- Mixing Different Materials – Combining different types of sheets can result in uneven thermal expansion, leading to cracks and leaks over time.
+- Mixing Different Materials – This can cause thermal expansion issues, leading to leaks or structural stress.

 2. Incorrect Roof Sheet Installation